Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Some Known Facts from Literature

 Every cumulative distribution function $F$ is non-decreasing, right-continuous, $\lim_{x \to -\infty} F(x) = 0$, and $\lim_{x \to \infty} F(x) = 1$.
 Conversely, every function with these four properties is a CDF, i.e., a random variable can be defined so that the function is the CDF of that random variable.

-We can define a pseudo-inverse of the distribution function, which returns a threshold value $x$ below which random draws from the given CDF would fall with given input probability $p$. \begin{definition}[Quantile function] Given a distribution function $F: \Reals \to [0,1]$, the associated quantile function $Q:(0,1) \to \Reals$ is defined as
+We define a pseudo-inverse of the distribution function as follows and call it the quantile function. \begin{definition}[Quantile function] Given a distribution function $F: \Reals \to [0,1]$, the associated quantile function $Q:(0,1) \to \Reals$ is defined as

-If the function $F$ is continuous and strictly monotone increasing, then the infimum can be replaced by the minimum and $Q = F^{-1}$. \end{definition}
+\end{definition} If the function $F$ is continuous and strictly monotone increasing, then the infimum can be replaced by the minimum and $Q = F^{-1}$, i.e., $p = F(x)$ if and only if $x = Q(p)$.